 One of Amazon’s strengths is how well they optimize and streamline processes.
-This chapter covers the additional requirements Amazon has in place for accepting imported products as simply as they accept domestically sourced products.
+This chapter covers the additional Amazon FBA requirements for accepting imported products as simply as they accept domestically sourced products.

 Here are Amazon’s requirements for inventory arriving from overseas: